Rescaling Egocentric Vision: Statistics, Scalability and the Test of Time

 \chParagraph{Scalability and the Test of Time} As we rescale EPIC-KITCHENS with additional videos, we carry out two investigations: (a) how models trained on videos from~\cite{Damen2018EPICKITCHENS} perform on videos collected two years later, and (b) how models' performance scales with additional annotated data.
 We call these the \textit{test of time} and the \textit{scalability} tests respectively.

-\Cref{fig:scalability} includes results for both investigations, evaluated on the task of action recognition (definition and models from \cref{sec:action_recognition_challenge}).
-We separate overall results (left) from unseen participants (right).
+Fig.~\ref{fig:scalability} includes results for both investigations, evaluated on the task of action recognition (definition and models from Section~\ref{sec:action_recognition_challenge}).
+We separate overall results~(left) from unseen participants (right).
 For all models, comparing the first two bars demonstrates that models trained solely on videos from~\cite{Damen2018EPICKITCHENS} do not withstand the \textit{test of time}.
 For the same model, performance drops significantly when new data is evaluated.
 This highlights a potential domain gap, which we discuss next.
 We assess \textit{scalability} by gradually adding new data in training.
 Results demonstrate a significant improvement, albeit saturating when 50\% of new data is added, particularly for unseen participants.
-This highlights the need for better models rather than merely more data.
+This highlights the need for better models and more diverse data rather than merely more data.
+This can be particularly observed as the unseen participants data benefits even less when scaling.
+We tackle the gap to new environments and participants next.

 \chParagraph{Unravelling the Domain Gap} As defined in the early work on speech recognition \cite{Ueberla1997}, ``A domain $D$ is a (often infinite) set of samples such that each sample satisfies a property $P_D$''.
 A domain gap is present when at least one property differs between the samples of two domains.
 Domain gaps have been a frequent source of frustration for a wide range of learning tasks, where models are trained on samples from one domain, and thus under-perform when deployed in a different domain.
 This is also known as sample-selection bias \cite{Heckman1979}.
+Sampling bias is a common cause for a domain gap between datasets, which can not easily be removed during dataset collection, as noted in~\cite{Torralba2011}.
 The most obvious domain gaps stem from changes in locations \cite{Oberdiek2020}, viewpoints~\cite{Zhai2017}, labels~\cite{Hsu2020} and participants \cite{Stein}.
-However, there are often more subtle causes, such as differences in capture methodology \cite{Saenko2010a} or due to the passing of time \cite{Sattler2018}.
+However, there are often more subtle causes, such as differences in capture methodology \cite{Saenko2010a} or due to changes in objects, environments and actions over time.